2019 San Diego State Aztecs football team

 The 2019 San Diego State Aztecs football team represented San Diego State University in the 2019 NCAA Division I FBS football season.
 The Aztecs were led by ninth year head coach Rocky Long and played their final home games at SDCCU Stadium.
 San Diego State competed as a member of the Mountain West Conference in the West Division.

 On January 8, 2020, head coach Rocky Long resigned.

-Previous season

-San Diego State finished 7-6 overall and 4-4 in Conference Play and finished fourth place overall and were invited to the Frisco Bowl where they lost to Ohio.